numinit/vim-aldmeris/README.md

 ## Installation

-Downloard aldmeris.vim and install in ~/.vim/colors.
+Downloard veloth.vim and install in ~/.vim/colors.
 You can also use [pathogen.vim](https://github.com/tpope/vim-pathogen):

     cd ~/.vim/bundle
-    git clone git://github.com/veloce/vim-aldmeris.git
+    git clone git://github.com/veloce/vim-veloth.git

 Try it out with

-    :colorscheme aldmeris
+    :colorscheme veloth

 If you want to make it the default, add that command to your vimrc or gvimrc.

 If your terminal uses the tango palette as system colors, please add this to your vimrc to obtain best results:

-    let g:aldmeris_termcolors = "tango"
+    let g:veloth_termcolors = "tango"

 Here is the tango palette to put in a `.Xresources` file: